rjmeats/BritishRainfall/M-S-and-L-Railway/RainGaugeLocations.md

 * **Wortley**
 * **Sheffield Victoria Station**

 Of these, only *Wortley* has a plausible non-railway location option.
-Wortley Hall, close to Wortley Station and at a similar altitude, was owned by the [Earl of Warncliffe](https://www.wikiwand.com/en/Earl_of_Wharncliffe) who was chairman of MS&LR, and so this might fit into the 'Private Residence' group of gauges, especially as this rain gauge has a much later operational start date.
+Wortley Hall, close to Wortley Station and at a similar elevation, was owned by the [Earl of Warncliffe](https://www.wikiwand.com/en/Earl_of_Wharncliffe) who was chairman of MS&LR, and so this might fit into the 'Private Residence' group of gauges, especially as this rain gauge has a much later operational start date.

 A few other notes on some of these locations:
 * the early rainfall sheets for *Mottram Station* refer to it as *Mottram Matley's Field* instead.
-The 1890s sheet says the gauge moved 125 yards to the station in 1897, and records an altitude which is 50 ft higher.
+The 1890s sheet says the gauge moved 125 yards to the station in 1897, and records an elevation which is 50 ft higher.
 The original position of the gauge, in the field, is shown on the old OS Map, and is used as the grid reference for this location.
 * the 1920s *Penistone* rainfall sheet has a note saying the gauge is on the corner of a platform of the goods station, west of the passenger station.
 The goods station was the original Penistone passenger station, replaced in 1875.
 * the 1920s *Penistone Hazlehead* rainfall sheet has a note saying the gauge is in a small enclosed meadow.
 This is presumably close to Hazlehead Bridge station.